akashlevy/Groupal/README.md

 * Combining course names with catalog numbers in search bar
 * Add bots which can add or remove trolls or spammers from a group
 * Detect changes to name of group, people within group, and fix accordingly to match Groupal settings
+* Make removing a user from Groupal also remove them from that study group's GroupMe
 * Make removing a user from a GroupMe also remove them from that study group on Groupal
 * Make Groupal delete a group when there are no more users
 * Create a maximum number of groups per class